Balajisrinath29/compliance-tracker/README.md

    - **Tradeoff**: Time zone issues possible; inconsistent if client clocks are off
    - **Alternative**: Calculate status on backend, send as field

-## 🧪 Testing

-The application includes seed data for testing.
-Sample overdue tasks are available immediately on startup.

 ## 📦 Project Structure